Descatres/Plants-and-Friends/electron-vite/plants-and-friends/README.md

 - The images are not being set because, once again, we did not have time.

-- The notifications got broken at some point and we couldn't fix it in time.
-Nonetheless, only the 10 most recent notifications would be shown, as this is supposed to be a web app to control the plants and check some notifications.
+- Only the 10 most recent notifications are shown, as this is supposed to be a web app to control the plants and check some notifications.
 For more in depth usage, the Android App we have is a much better option.
 This PoC is just for basic plant management with some integrations to get sensor data.

 - The same species plants are not being shown on the plant details page but it can be filtered by the user in the homepage with the sort by and search features!
 This would have lazy loading as well if we were to implement it.

 - Lastly, the MQTT integration is working, which is a ver nice feature.
 It only works for one sensor (this is supposed to be a PoC), but it can be upscaled to multiple by giving ids to the sensor in the script and associate each id to the plant or room the user wants.

+---

 # Backend for Plants and Friends

-This is the backend of the Plants and Friends project, designed to manage plant-related data, authenticate users, and interact with MQTT devices.
-It features routes for managing plants, user authentication, notifications, and sensor data.
-The backend connects to a MongoDB database and integrates with MQTT to receive real-time sensor data.

 ## Features